HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ir-06/index.md

 # Incident Response
 ## IR-6 - Incident Reporting

 a.
-Require personnel to report suspected incidents to the organizational incident response capability within [Assignment: organization-defined time period]; and
+Require personnel to report suspected incidents to the [ACF Incident Response Team]; and notifying the Cloud.gov team for any breach within 24 hours of the breach (cloud-gov-support@gsa.gov).
 b.
-Report incident information to [Assignment: organization-defined authorities].
+Report incident information to [ACF_IRT@acf.hhs.gov]."

 ## OPS Implementation